nixys/nxs-backup/README.md

 * Email and webhooks notifications about status and errors during backup process

 The source code of Nxs-backup is available at https://github.com/nixys/go-nxs-backup under the license.
-Additionally, Nxs-backup offers binary files for the Linux distributions https://github.com/nixys/go-nxs-backup/releases.
+Nxs-backup offers binary files for the Linux distributions https://github.com/nixys/go-nxs-backup/releases.

 ## Getting started